Extr1n/DSCI330-Blog-Post/2025-01-23 UCLA Enroll Red Hen.md

 #  Part 1: Post on your Blog a statement that you have established two-factor authentication at UCLA, and, if possible, give a screenshot attesting to this establishment.
 ![Image](IMG/UCLAMFA.webp)
 # Part 2: Post as text, not as an attached file, on your Blog a short report of . . . your thoughts about using such a computational tool to establish a dataset that would let you explore some question about cognition.
 It might be easiest if you think of a research question that has to do with language, gesture, and multimodal communication.
+I think using similar search engines is a good tool for establishing a dataset to explore deeper questions about cognition.
+Although this red hen search engine primarily focuses on News headlines, it could definitly be useful for political sciences and staying on top of current events.
+However, one should probably use a different searching mechanism if they are trying to generate a dataset for higher level academia research.
+That being said, utilizing search engines to gather a large amount of resources to learn is quite good.
+But it is important to fact check the sources and ensure credibility and relevance.